 This course will be graded by means of a 90-minute digital written examination after the 16 lesson weeks.
 This exam will be written on your laptop with the testing software TestVision, uses the Schoolyear digital monitoring tool and takes place on campus.
-In this exam, you will find a mixture of open calculation questions and closed (knowledge-based) questions (e.g. multiple choice and matching questions).
+In this exam, you will find a mixture of open calculation questions and closed (knowledge-based) questions (e.g. multiple choice, multiple response and matching questions).
 However, it is important to note that the focus of this exam will be on the practical application of your knowledge in calculation questions.
 The result of your exam will be displayed in your Progress overview after the exam has been analysed.
 A more detailed description of what you can expect from the exam will be provided to you in lesson week 16 of this course.

 The Accounting & Finance course has both a theoretical and a practical learning component.
 The content lectures will provide you with the theoretical underpinnings of the course, while the tutorials will help you apply the theoretical knowledge in a practical context.
-The content lectures are provided to you as recorded instructional videos, and you are expected to watch these videos before attending the tutorials.
+The content lectures are provided to you as recorded instructional videos, and you are expected to watch these videos before attending the tutorials, so that you are well-equipped to participate in the class discussions and exercises.
 The tutorials are offered as live sessions on campus, where we apply the knowledge gained in the recorded lectures in interesting discussions and computational exercises.
 In addition to the lectures and tutorials, you will be expected to engage in self-study, i.e., reviewing content, practising for the tutorial exercises and preparing for the following lectures.